Neuhoff Institute for Ministry & Evangelization Goes to Rome

 Catholic High School in Waco and is pursuing a master’s in theological studies at

-the Ann & Joe O. Neuhoff School of Ministry.
+the Ann & Joe O. Neuhoff Institute for Ministry & Evangelization.

-Vizner was in Rome for the Neuhoff School of Ministry’s Summer Rome Program May 20-30, 2017.
+Vizner was in Rome for the Neuhoff Institute for Ministry & Evangelization’s Summer Rome Program May 20-30, 2017.
 While there she took Affiliate Assistant Professor of Theology Daniel

 Luby’s course Theological Reflection.